 We may also use the services of a credit reference agency (“CRA”) to verify public information such as county court judgments, bankruptcies, decrees and administration orders.
 The CRA will record that such a search has been made about you, but it will not affect your credit rating.

 Where there are anomalies or discrepancies you will be contacted by a recruitment specialist and you may be required to supply further personal data to enable further enquiries/verification to be completed.

 If you do not provide information where requested, provide misleading, false or inaccurate information or withhold any material information, we reserve the right to stop the recruitment process including withdrawing an offer of employment.

 If you are selected to participate in a video interview, you will be directed towards our third-party digital platform, where you will need to provide verbal responses to pre-set questions displayed in text, and these are designed to assess your suitability against the requirements of the role for which you have applied.

-Your interview will be viewed by the Standard Chartered recruitment adviser assigned to the role being advertised, the Hiring Manager, and /or those persons specifically involved in the hiring of the position to evaluate your responses in line with our rating criteria.
+Your interview will be viewed by the SCB recruitment adviser assigned to the role being advertised, the Hiring Manager, and /or those persons specifically involved in the hiring of the position to evaluate your responses in line with our rating criteria.
 You will be assigned a score based on the answers you provide, which will determine whether you participate to the next stage of the recruitment process.
 Your recorded interview will be held securely on the third-party platform, where it may also be accessed for the provision of technical or administrative support by the parties involved in its maintenance and operation.

-recruitment activities are generally not aimed at minors.
+SCB recruitment activities are generally not aimed at minors.
 If you are a minor in the relevant jurisdiction, you must obtain the consent of your parent or guardian before contacting SCB in relation to recruitment.